Maureen Lipman: Television

 She played the lead role in the television series All at No 20 (1986–87) and took on a range of diverse characters when starring in the series of comedy plays About Face (1989–91).
 She is known for playing Joyce Grenfell in the biographical show Re: Joyce!, which she co-wrote with James Roose-Evans.

 In 1996 she appeared in the BBC comedy drama Eskimo Day, written by husband Jack Rosenthal and directed by Piers Haggard, about the trials and tribulations of three young would-be students as they arrive with their families at Queens' College, Cambridge, on interview day.
 There was a sequel, Cold Enough for Snow, in 1997.

 She appeared as snooty landlady Lillian Spencer in Coronation Street for six episodes in 2002.
 The character was employed by Fred Elliott (John Savident) to run The Rovers Return Inn.
 She re-joined the cast of Coronation Street in August 2018, this time playing Evelyn Plummer, the long-lost grandmother of Tyrone Dobbs (Alan Halsall).
+During filiming for the show in November 2023, she was accompanied by a security guard due to a rise in antisemitic attacks in the UK.

 In 2003 she appeared in Jonathan Creek in the episode "The Tailor's Dummy".
 Lipman played Maggie Wych in the children's television show The Fugitives, broadcast in 2005.
 She has narrated two television series on the subject of design, one for UKTV about Art Deco and one about 20th-century design for ITV/Sky Travel.

 She performed as a villain, The Wire, in the 2006 series of Doctor Who in the episode entitled "The Idiot's Lantern".

 She has also appeared on Just a Minute, The News Quiz, That Reminds Me, This Week and Have I Got News for You.
 In 2007, Lipman appeared as a celebrity contestant on Comic Relief Does The Apprentice to raise money for Comic Relief.
 The show saw her helping to run a funfair.
 Later in 2007, she made a guest appearance in Casualty; this was followed by an appearance in a December 2011 episode of the Casualty spin-off Holby City, playing a different character.

 In May 2008, she appeared in the BBC documentary series Comedy Map of Britain.
 On Sunday 11 January 2009, BBC Four was devoted to a "Maureen Lipman Night".
 On 5 February 2009, she appeared in the third series of teen drama Skins, in the episode entitled "Thomas" as Pandora Moon's Aunt Elizabeth.

 She played Irene Spencer in the ITV3 comedy Ladies of Letters, in which she starred alongside Anne Reid.
 The show's first series started in 2009, and it returned for a second series in 2010.